 Ashford University was established in 1918 as a teacher education college.
 Today, however, it is a 100 percent online university that grants degrees at both the undergraduate and graduate level.
 Close to 49,000 students attend Ashford University through its distance learning programs.

 You’ll take one course at a time through Ashford University’s online B.A. in Health and Human Services.
 Each course is five weeks long.
 Ashford University blends its curriculum with a mix of classes in health care administration, sociology, and human services.
+Certain degree programs may not be available in all states.
 A sampling of courses includes:

 - Communication Skills for Health & Human Service Personnel